Evidence — Key Findings from 1,227 Arkansas Public Records

 Auditor arranges meetings

-Auditor Milligan arranges meeting between Israel Bonds representatives and state officials.
+Auditor Milligan arranges meeting between the bond issuer's representatives and state officials.

 -